 MAKE YOUR DIVI LIFE EASIER

 Divi Booster is a Divi plugin that just makes your life as a website developer easier.
 It adds about 50 functions to the already impressive Divi WordPress theme.
 Want an example?
 Here’s a video I did showing the long way and the short way to add additional social media pages to your Divi theme (guess which plugin I used to show the short way).
 But it doesn’t just help with social media, it also allows you to make adjustments to sliders, headers, posts, pages, modules … like I wrote above, it does about 50 things (I write “about” because it is continuously updated with more functions). $29.

 I don’t like the way the Tooltip starts at the left of the area in which it is displaying a tip for.
 So I want to move the margin so it lines up on the left.
 To do this, we will change the left margin.
 I also want to add a much more distinguished box-shadow to the Tooltip box.
 For information on adding drop-shadows, see the tutorial I created on YouTube.
 And lastly, I want to make the padding more uniform, so I’m going to make it the same.
 Again, we will add on to the code we already have.

 Now let’s set where the bottom ends up.
 We’re going to use the calculation command in CSS.
 What we can do with this is cause the Tooltip to have a little movement to it.
-I use 25px in my CSS code, but play with that number make it 200 px to see what it does.
+I use 25px in my CSS code, but play with that number by making it 200px to see what it does.